 "I got a message to say that the request could not be performed because of an I/O device error when I attempted to open my SD card to copy some files.
 The Properties of SD card shows that the card is empty, but the truth is that there is more than 1GB data on the card.
 Please tell me what is wrong and how can I get back files from SD card."

 "My 4GB SD card reports input / out device error when I connected it to my computer and wanted to copy some pictures.
 It still worked fine several days ago, but it seems that the SD card is corrupted due to some reasons.
 Can you tell me how to format an I/O error SD card?
 Will formatting process delete all SD card photos?"

 "I have a SanDisk SD card but it becomes unreadable due to I/O device error.
-I still have many precious family photos on this SD card, so I want to know if there is any way to recover files from the SD card.
+I still have many precious family photos on this SD card, so I want to know if there is any way to recover files from the corrupted sd card.
 Do I need to format it to fix SanDisk SD card I/O device error?"

 It is normally that you are unable to read or write data when an SD card reports I/O device error, so you need to use other method to extract files off the inaccessible SD card.
 You can use iCare Data Recovery Pro, which is read-only data recovery software to help recover all types of files from SD card even when it is not readable.
 Now, you can follow the steps below to recover files from corrupted SD card that has I/O device error:

 Step1.
 Run the data recovery software and select a recovery module.